 3. Automobile Theft.
 Stealing any type of motor vehicle counts as automobile theft.
 This includes cars, motorcycles, trucks, buses, and any other vehicle with a motor.
 The value of the automobile can affect your sentence.

 Stealing an inexpensive vehicle usually counts as a misdemeanor, which gets less jail time than a first degree felony.
 But if the vehicle is highly-valued at thousands of dollars, then that usually counts as a first-degree felony and carries a harsher sentence.
+You can contact the Connecticut Bail Bonds Group in Hartford for excellent resources for bail bonds.

 4. Embezzlement.
 You commit embezzlement by stealing property or money you’re supposed to keep safe.
 This type of theft occurs most often in office settings.
 For example, a business partner might steal money from the company.